Sleeping in Airports

 Photo Credit: Shutterstock

-How to Get There: Check out this Google Map for details on public and private transit options, and the associated time required.
+• How to Get There: Check out this Google Map for details on public and private transit options and the required time.

 Insadong

-How to Get There: Check out this Google Map for details on public and private transit options, and the associated time required.
+• How to Get There: Check out this Google Map for details on public and private transit options and the required time.

 Myeongdong

-How to Get There: Check out this Google Map for details on public and private transit options, and the associated time required.
+• How to Get There: Check out this Google Map for details on public and private transit options and the required time.

-Transportation
+Airport Transportation

 Incheon Airport is located on a small island roughly 30 miles from the city center of Seoul.
-This makes accessing the city center somewhat more difficult and time consuming.
+This makes accessing the city center somewhat more difficult and time-consuming.

 Public transit options include: